icopy-site/awesome-cn/docs/awesome/awesome-rust.md

 * [cristicbz/rust-doom](https://github.com/cristicbz/rust-doom) - A renderer for Doom, may progress to being a playable game
 * [doukutsu-rs](https://github.com/doukutsu-rs/doukutsu-rs) - Reimplementation of Cave Story engine with some enhancements.
 * [garkimasera/rusted-ruins](https://github.com/garkimasera/rusted-ruins) - Extensible open world rogue like game with pixel art
+* [GitType](https://github.com/unhappychoice/gittype) - A CLI code-typing game that turns your source code into typing challenges
 * [gorilla-devs/ferium](https://github.com/gorilla-devs/ferium) - Ferium is a fast and feature rich CLI program for downloading and updating Minecraft mods from Modrinth, CurseForge, and GitHub Releases, and modpacks from Modrinth and CurseForge ![ferium build](https://github.com/gorilla-devs/ferium/actions/workflows/build.yml/badge.svg?branch=main)
 * [HactarCE/Hyperspeedcube](https://github.com/HactarCE/Hyperspeedcube) - A modern, beginner-friendly 3D and 4D Rubik's cube simulator with customizable mouse and keyboard controls and advanced features for speedsolving
 * [lifthrasiir/angolmois-rust](https://github.com/lifthrasiir/angolmois-rust) - A minimalistic music video game which supports the BMS format